JNRowe/river-configs/sections/utility_functions.rst

     }
     add-zsh-hook preexec _progress

-While startup is fast enough that a progress marker isn’t necessary, I find it quite useful as a smoketest that quickly highlights an error in the configuration if the progress bar doesn’t reach the end.
-Also, I’ll be honest, it felt like a fun hack.
+While startup is fast enough that a progress marker isn't necessary, I find it quite useful as a smoketest that quickly highlights an error in the configuration if the progress bar doesn't reach the end.
+Also, I'll be honest, it felt like a fun hack.

 .. note::

-    This doesn’t strictly require :ref:`add_zsh_hook <add_zsh_hook>`, but I prefer the interface offered by it over simply setting the hook by hand.
+    This doesn't strictly require :ref:`add_zsh_hook <add_zsh_hook>`, but I prefer the interface offered by it over simply setting the hook by hand.

 Calculate a tag mask given a list of tags::